$105 for a Child Ticket | Ages 7 – 12

 Our 36-hour trips are the ultimate offshore experience!
 Our trip takes you out to bottom fish reefs and structures in 150 – 400 ft of water for a variety of deepwater species such as types of snapper, grouper, amberjack and more.
 At night we fish floating oil platforms over 120 miles offshore for yellow and black fin tuna.
 Our second day we bottom fish again before it is time to head home.
 Your catch on these trips may include types of snapper, grouper, amberjack, tuna, sharks, ling, kingfish, dorado, and many other deep water species.

 The Capt.
 John is a 75-foot catamaran that can accommodate the 40 fishermen on a 36-hour trip comfortably.
 There are 40 sleeping bunks inside the spacious cabin.
-There is a full galley inside the air-conditioned cabin where there is also a television you can watch while you eat and take a break from fishing.
+There is a full galley inside the air-conditioned cabin where you eat and take a break from fishing.

 What you need to bring: